 Sensory-Friendly Experiences for Kids on the Main Line

-Many museums, attractions, and theaters have increased their commitment to sensory-friendly spaces.
+These days, many attractions, museums, and theaters have added sensory-friendly spaces and programming to their offerings.
 This change stems from an increased awareness about the challenges that children with sensory sensitivities experience in public spaces.
 From relaxed performances and social stories, to the addition of quiet areas, institutions have made adjustments to help make experiences more sensory friendly and accessible for all.
-In addition to the many attractions in Philly, here are some sensory-friendly experiences you can find around the Main Line.

 Elmwood Park Zoo